Aib0t/tfu_api/readme.md

 The most important script here is `data_packer.py`.
 It can rebuild server side bundle files from client cache, by automating `disunity`, which you can grab at https://github.com/ata4/disunity

+### Gamecnd rebuilder

+Second usefull script is `./gamecdn_rebuilder/gamecnd_rebuilder.py`, which can rebuild proper gamecdn folder structure, by using data from `CAB-_Index`.

 ### Client redirection

 In order to redirect client to our local server simply put `./client_config/config.xml` into `%user%/AppData/Local/Jagex Ltd/Transformers Universe/tuclient_Data/config.xml`.
 This will redirect client without any need for additional patching.